History A Level

 Facilities and resources

 A range of books and study pamphlets will be provided.
 In class, we use a range of teaching and interactive learning techniques including visual, written and discussion work.
-Students may have the opportunity to become involved in study visits – usually to Berlin – and are able to attend revision conferences, which are usually in London.

 Q: Do I need History GCSE?